ctphoenix/Python-Course-Material/chapter5.md

 In these exercises, we will analyse a dataset consisting of many different wines classified into "high quality" and "low quality", and will use K-nearest neighbors to predict whether or not other information about the wine helps us correctly guess whether a new wine will be of high quality.

 *** =instructions
 -  We are now ready to fit the wine data to our KNN classifier.
-Create a function accuracy(predictions, outcomes) that takes two lists of the same size, and outputs the fraction of elements that are equal for the two lists.
+Create a function accuracy(predictions, outcomes) that takes two lists of the same size, and returns percent of elements that are equal for the two lists.
 -  Use `accuracy` to compare the percentage of similar elements in `x=np.array([1,2,3])` and `y=np.array([1,2,4])`.

 *** =hint
 - The `==` operator will test for element-wise equality for numpy arrays (1 if equal, and 0 if not).
 You can then use `numpy.mean` to find the fraction of these elements that are equal!
+- Remember that `numpy.mean` will find the fraction of equal values, not the percentage.
+For this, you must multiply by `100`!

 *** =pre_exercise_code
 ```{python}